Van Raam Bikes and Trikes

-The cord prevents the foot-shoes from turning over and striking the ground when the trike if being pushed without a rider.
-They serve no other purpose therefore, it is perfectly safe to use the trike without the cord.
+The cord prevents the foot-shoes from turning over and striking the ground when the trike is being pushed without a rider.
+They serve no other purpose so it is perfectly safe to use the trike without the cord.
 Occasionally the cord will get entangled about the pedal or get caught in the UQR (Upper Quick Release) mechanism causing the cord to fray.
 To prevent this, ensure the cord is free of the pedals and routed under the UQR blade before setting off.

-Though easier to measure, height is of less importance than inside leg, however, because the human body normally grows in very strict proportion we are able to cross reference height with inside leg to confirm that both are correct.
+Though easier to measure, height is of less importance than inside leg, however, because the human body normally grows in very strict proportion we are able to cross reference height with the inside leg to confirm that both are correct.
 If at the build stage we believe there may be an error, we will sometimes ask you to check both measurements again.
 With adults we usually only ask for height.

 Standard cycle components such as bells and spokes are never made in Britain these days, however most Tomcat components are unique to the company and are cut from the raw material and made into Tomcat parts here in the UK.
-We make all our frames and customised components in our Gloucester workshops and every Tomcat product is assembled to order in our fitting shop.
+We make all our frames and custom components in our Gloucester workshops and every Tomcat product is assembled to order in our fitting shop.